sudobird/web-comp/web-comp/date-picker/README.md

   console.log(e.detail); // it will contain the dates selected.
 });
 ```
+> Since its not an angular component, if you want to provide dynamic values from ts file you will need to use attribute binding like this [attr.start] and access ts value.
+> You can set the dates conf values to null in ts file if you want to remove that attribute.
+> It won't work like normal angular {{ }}.

 ## Usage with React -
 Mostly same as angular, install and import modules (core and date picker).
 ```
 <div style={{position: 'relative'}}>
     <img src="calendar-icon.png" id="picker-switch" />